digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 3.1.1 Adding `Optional` Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`Optional` fields can be added to contracts, choice arguments, and choice return types, with the following default component behaviors.
+`Optional` fields can be added to contracts, choice arguments, and choice return types, with the following default component behaviors:

 * Scenario 1: Reading Daml Values from an Older Version for Backward Compatibility